- Estradiol Hemihydrate/Estradiol/Norethisterone Acetate

 The active ingredients in these products are estradiol (a form of oestrogen) and norethisterone (a version of progesterone).
 Estradiol reduces symptoms by supplementing decreased quantities of oestrogen; whereas norethisterone is provided as a balancing agent to keep oestrogen levels from rising beyond a certain point, and reducing the risk of endometrial cancer.

-Buying Evorel online has never been more simple.
+Renewing your prescription and buying Evorel online has never been more simple.
 Just choose your item, and fill in our health assessment.
 Once complete, your case will be reviewed by one of our team of qualified healthcare professionals.
-Following approval, your items will be dispensed by our UK-based pharmacy, who will also ship your order by special delivery.Buy now
+Following approval, your items will be dispensed by our UK-based pharmacy, and our courier partners will ship your order by special delivery.Buy now

 How to use Evorel (Conti or Sequi)